biswanathkhatua05-code/Biswanath-globaltalk/README.md

 ### Step 2: Publish Firestore Security Rules

 Security rules protect your database from unauthorized access.
+This is the most critical step to fix permission errors.

 -   **Action:** Go to your **Firebase Console > Cloud Firestore > Rules** tab.
 Copy the entire content of the `firestore.rules` file from this project and paste it into the editor, overwriting any existing rules.
 Click **Publish**.
--   **Why:** Incorrect or default rules will cause "Missing or insufficient permissions" errors, preventing the app from reading or writing data.
+-   **Why:** Incorrect or default rules will cause "Missing or insufficient permissions" errors, preventing the app from reading or writing data for chats, user profiles, and videos.

 ### Step 3: Create a "Creator" User Account